 So this is a quick and stupid brute force algorithm, but it let me see an optimal 6-grid, which is what I needed.
 First out imports:

-We’ll call a colored cell True, uncolored False:
+We’ll call a colored cell True

 Given the side length, we’ll spit out all the possible ways a row can be colored: